Quasar (video game): Gameplay

 There are six different speeds that the game can be played at.
 Inexperienced players are best off at the lower speeds (1,2) and experienced players are best off at the medium speeds (3,4).
 The upper speeds (5,6) are for very experienced players.

 Every eighth level there is a "bonus board" in which the player can earn many bonus points by lasting long and then killing off their opponents.
 In the bonus board levels, they and their opponents are snakes.
 The player can only last so long before they run out of air.

-When all of the players cycles crash, the game is over and a finale tune is played.
-If the player then hear 3 sirens, they have a new high score.
-The player can then type there name letter by letter and press RETURN.
+When all the players' cycles crash, the game is over and a finale tune is played.
+If the player then hears 3 sirens, they have a new high score.
+The player can then type their name letter by letter and press RETURN.